nixworks/public/news/2017/07/29/two-people-die-and-17-others-are-injured-in-a-stampede-at-the-first-national-bank-stadium-in-soweto-near-johannesburg-south-africa-durin.md

 ### [2017-07-29](/news/2017/07/29/index.md)

-# Two people die and 17 others are injured in a stampede  at the First National Bank Stadium in Soweto, near Johannesburg, South Africa, during a soccer game between Orlando Pirates and Kaizer Chiefs.
+# Two people die and 17 others are injured in a stampede  at the First National Bank Stadium in Soweto, near Johannesburg, South Africa, during a soccer match between Orlando Pirates and Kaizer Chiefs.

 Officials are unsure about what caused the stampede